 The Attorney General of Kentucky, after “giving the matter more than ordinary consideration,” is “strongly inclined to the view that Tom Jones was convicted on perjured testimony.”
 The Court of Appeals of Kentucky, suppressing “sympathy for him, because of his unfortunate predicament,” relegated him to his last and final remedy of an appeal for clemency, although we are told, without contradiction, that it is public information that the Governor of the Commonwealth conceives himself bound by a pledge not to exercise the pardoning power.
 The United States District Judge, now a judge of this court, seemingly convinced that appellant’s constitutional rights were impaired and that his conviction was procured by perjured testimony, questioned the power and propriety of a single district judge to reverse the decision of the highest court of the state, and with commendable restraint, contented himself with the issuance of a certificate of probable cause to permit decision by a court clothed with greater authority.
 And so, unless there is power here to relieve the appellant from a result the injustice of which is so strongly suggested, and impairment of constitutional rights is so clear as to call for its exercise, the man must die.

 It is, of course, perfectly true, as noted in Powell v.
 Alabama, supra, that great and inexcusable delay in the enforcement of the criminal law has been a serious evil of the times and has brought the administration of the criminal laws into disrepute.
-But we progress little if freeing the administration *338 of justice from one evil we permit it to become enmeshed in a second, and in our effort to achieve promptness go forward with such haste as to close the door upon the "calm spirit of regulated justice."
+But we progress little if freeing the admin *338 istration of justice from one evil we permit it to become enmeshed in a second, and in our effort to achieve promptness go forward with such haste as to close the door upon the “calm spirit of regulated justice.”

 Nor are constitutional safe-guards maintained or respect for the judicial process promoted by convictions secured on perjured testimony.
-If the new evidence offered in the present case is to be given any credence, and credible it appeared to the chief law officer of Kentucky, who had opportunity to cross-examine the witnesses, and to the United States District Judge, there is reason to believe that the conviction here assailed was so secured.
-This is not in criticism of the Attorney General, for its infirmity was not disclosed to him until after the conviction, though it might well have been discovered had reasonable opportunity for investigation been accorded the defendant and his counsel.
+If the new evidence offered in the present case is to be given any credence, and credible it appeared to the chief law officer of Kentucky, who had opportunity to cross-examine the witnesses, and to the United States District -Judge, there' is reason to believe that the conviction here assailed was so secured.
+This is not in criticism of the Attorney General, for its infirmity was not disclosed to him until after the conviction, though it might well have been discovered had reasonable opportunty for investigation been accorded the defendant and his counsel.

 The judicial processes of the state have here been vainly invoked.
 The court below stayed its hand until they had been given full opportunity to function.
 Even then it was thought wiser to have the clearly indicated relief sanctioned by a three judge reviewing court than to have responsibility for setting aside a state court judgment assumed by a single judge of an inferior Federal court.
 Considerations of delicacy and propriety need no longer deter amelioration.
 The appellant is not to be sacrificed upon the altar of a formal legalism too literally applied when those who from the beginning sought his life in effect confess error, when impairment of constitutional right may be perceived, and the door to clemency is closed.